Cumberland Place and Steps

-The Cumberland Place and Steps are heritage-listed steps and a laneway located at Cumberland Place, in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
+The Cumberland Place and Steps are heritage-listed steps and a laneway located at Cumberland Place, in the inner city Sydney suburb of The Rocks, New South Wales in Australia.
 It was built from 1807.
 It is also known as Suffolk Lane; Stubbs Lane; Gloucester Lane; and Cribb's Lane.
 The property is owned by Property NSW, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 10 May 2002.

 The top steps lead to Cumberland Street.
 A set of steps at the lower end of the place leads to Harrington Street.
 Cumberland Place gives access to the rear of Susannah Place, a heritage-listed building, formerly cottages and a store and now a museum.

 History

 The 1994 archaeological investigation on the Cumberland and Gloucester Streets site confirmed that Cribbs Lane was in existence, between Cumberland and Gloucester Streets, by at least 1811.
 However the laneway may have existed earlier as early maps and plans show a footpath or track between Cambridge and Cumberland Streets on the alignment of Cumberland Place by 1807, and the convict butcher, George Cribb, purchased a house in 1809 that lay along the alignment of the laneway.
 Cribb set about purchasing properties around this house, and all this land was on the southern side of the laneway alignment.
 By 1811 he owned almost half of the land on the area today included in the Cumberland and Gloucester Streets archaeological site, including along Gloucester Street.